-- 1. Reconciliation with MedDRA: - CTEP mandates CTCAE for AE reporting, while industry adheres to MedDRA, the ICH standard for regulatory reporting.
-Industry, regulators, and the NCI are best served by reconciliation of the two terminologies in the spirit of international collaboration and standardized data exchange. - 2.
-Establishment of a stable governance structure: - a) Establish on-going maintenance and extension policies and procedures. - b) Establish an editorial process with documentation, explicit rules for content versioning, community participation, and decision making. - c) Establish policies and process for archival storage of versions and version management. - d) Provide training and conduct outreach activities. - 3.
+1. Harmonization with MedDRA:

+CTEP mandates CTCAE for AE reporting, while industry adheres to MedDRA, the ICH standard for regulatory reporting.
+Industry, regulators, and the NCI are best served by harmonizing CTCAE with MedDRA in the spirit of international collaboration and standardized data exchange.

+- 2. Establishment of a stable governance structure: - a) Establish on-going maintenance and extension policies and procedures. - b) Establish an editorial process with documentation, explicit rules for content versioning, community participation, and decision making. - c) Establish policies and process for archival storage of versions and version management. - d) Provide training and conduct outreach activities. - 3.
 Inclusion of text definitions for both AE terms and severity grades. - 4.
 Development of formats that are machine-readable (OWL and RDF), file serialized (XLS and XML), and human-readable (PDF).